Driving Test Cancellation Websites: Are Any Worth Paying For?

 A learner searches "driving test cancellation website" and gets 12 results.
 One is the gov.uk service that does the job for free.
 The others charge between £14 and £75 to watch the same public calendar the learner can check themselves.
-Several have been openly scraping the DVSA service via bot until 28 May 2026 when the booking cap rule shut most of them down.
+Several have been openly scraping the DVSA service via bot until the 12 May 2026 rule, which banned unofficial booking-search services and shut most of them down.
 Knowing which sites still work, which ones now break the rules, and where the money goes is the difference between £0 and £75 for the same booking.

 - gov.uk official cost